In 2021 CAIS will introduce a revised Master of Middle East & Central Asian Studies. Check out the new degree structure on ANU Programs & Courses.

 Students who are interested in MPhil or PhD studies should contact the Centre directly to discuss their proposed research topic.

-Domestic students and students enrolling in coursework programs should apply through the University Admissions Centre.
+Domestic students enrolling in MMECA coursework program - apply through the University Admissions Centre